-It will guide you through some of the key materials and methods used by painters.
+Working with of our most experienced tutors you are in good hands.
+You will be guided through the key materials and methods used by painters.
 Starting with drawing as a means of gathering visual information and mark making, you will develop your work through tonal studies and simple printing making techniques.
-Progressing into paint you will explore the properties and application of both acrylic and oil paint, enabling you to create an informed and individual painting.
+Progressing into paint you will explore the properties and application of both acrylic and oil paint creating individual paintings to take home.

 The focus will be on how to enjoy the expressive qualities of paint rather than getting it right or wrong.
 You will be working in the studio from a still life and if the weather allows, use the local landscape as inspiration.